How do you know if you’re using your power well to manage your health? Let’s look at this scenario.

 Another example can be found in the blog post on vicious circles.
 Look at step 3 of the vicious circle example – I wish someone would tell me I can go home.
 That is an example of a locus of control being external, a person relying on others to tell them what they can and cannot do.

 The external locus of control wasn’t helping this person to look after themselves.
 When they learned of it during coaching, they found it empowering because they realised what needed to change so they could feel better and that the power to change it rested within them.

 What’s it like for you?

-Do you sometimes find you give your power away to others?
-And in what situations do you find yourself standing in your power and making things happen?
+What gets in the way of you using your power well to manage your health?
+Do you sometimes give your power away to others?
+In what situations do you find yourself standing in your power and making things happen?
 Feel free to share your thoughts below by leaving a comment.

 © Copyright Barbara Babcock 2015

 Rotter, J. B. (1966).
 Generalized expectancies for internal versus external control of reinforcement.
 Psychological Monographs, 80 (Whole No. 609).